MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-langchain.md

    :::image type="content" source="./media/how-to-integrate-with-langchain/custom-connection-python-node-1.png" alt-text="Screenshot of doc search chain node highlighting the custom connection. " lightbox = "./media/how-to-integrate-with-langchain/custom-connection-python-node-1.png":::

-1. Replace the environment variables that originally defined the key or credential with the corresponding key added in the connection.
+1. Replace the environment variables that originally defined the key or credential with the corresponding key from the connection.

-1. Parse the input to the input section of the node UI, and then select your custom connection in the **Value** dropdown.
+1. Parse the input to the input section of the node UI, and then select your custom connection from the **Value** dropdown list in the UI.

    :::image type="content" source="./media/how-to-integrate-with-langchain/custom-connection-python-node-2.png" alt-text="Screenshot of the chain node highlighting the connection. " lightbox = "./media/how-to-integrate-with-langchain/custom-connection-python-node-2.png":::

-1. Be sure to also configure the connection parameters in any other nodes that require it, such as LLM nodes.
+1. Be sure to also configure the connection parameters in any other nodes that require them, such as LLM nodes.

 ### Configure inputs and outputs